 Ioun Stone 5e

-An Ioun stone is a very versatile magic item, with14 different variant types, ranging from rare to legendary in status.
-Each type of Ioun stone gives the user a different result.
-Some make it so you don’t need to eat or drink anything; others make you stronger; and others store spells inside, for you to use at a later date.
+An Ioun Stone 5e is a very versatile wondrous magic item, with 14 different variant types, ranging from rare to legendary in status.
+Each type of Ioun stone has a different effect, and they require attunement to make the most of their powers.
+Some remove the need to eat or drink; some make you stronger; and some can store spells inside, for you to use at a later date.
 While they’re some of the harder magic items to come by, they are almost always helpful to at least one member of the party.